 Stress may indirectly cause bedwetting to get worse, as children who are stressed may have a change in routine, which can disrupt sleep patterns, causing children to go into deeper sleep to make up for sleep deprivation.
 A change in routine can also cause children to forget to refrain from drinking liquid late at night or cause them to go to bed without using the bathroom.
 Stressed children (or those with stressed parents) may also eat poorly, such as snacking on salty foods that can cause water retention.

 No matter what the cause, the experience of wetting the bed, along with the worrying and shame that can often accompany it, can cause further stress on the child.
 Some ideas for reducing stress in children who wet the bed include:

-- Help your child feel control over the situation of bedwetting by ensuring that he can prevent damage to his clothes and bed with items such as disposable underwear and mattress pads.
+Help your child feel control over the situation of bedwetting by ensuring that he can prevent damage to his clothes and bed with items such as disposable underwear and mattress pads.
 Layer mattress pads, towels, and sheets on the bed so that the child can take off a wet layer by himself during the night, if necessary.
 Assist him in setting up his bedroom that he can clean up after himself, with a drawer of clean pajamas, sheets, towels, and plastic bags.
 Let him set up a bedtime routine that helps him feel relaxed.
 Offer suggestions, such as playing soft music, rubbing his back, taking deep breaths, or tensing and releasing muscle groups.
-If fear of the dark is an issue, have making sure nightlights are on or that flashlights are available part of the nighttime routine.
+If fear of the dark is an issue, turn on nightlights or provide a nearby flashlight as part of the nighttime routine.